-- 11. Any amounts recovered in any civil action or settlement based on a class of malpractice, negligence or other breach of duty owed to a family member arising out of law, that resulted in a family member being a person with a disability. - 12.
-The value of any Coverdell education savings account under section 530 of the IRS code, the value of any qualified tuition program under section 529 of such Code, the value of any Achieving a Better Life Experience (ABLE) account under Section 629A of such Code, and the value of any "baby bond account created, authorized or funded by Federal, State or local government. - 13.
-Interests in Indian trust land - 14.
-Equity in a manufactured home where the family receives assistance under the Housing Choice Voucher program. - 15.
-Family Self Sufficiency accounts. - 16.
-Federal tax refunds or refundable tax credits for a period of 12 months after the receipt by the family. - 17.
-An irrevocable trust. - 66.
-Other Person Under the Resident's Control for the purposes of resident selection and lease enforcement means that the person, although not staying as a guest in the unit is, or was at the time of the activity in question, on the premises because of an invitation from the resident or other member of the household who has express or implied authority to so consent on behalf of the resident.
+Any amounts recovered in any civil action or settlement based on a claim of malpractice, negligence or other breach of duty owed to a family member arising out of law, that resulted in a family member being a person with a disability.

+The value of any Coverdell education savings account under section 530 of the IRS code, the value of any qualified tuition program under section 529 of such Code, the value of any Achieving a Better Life Experience (ABLE) account under Section 629A of such Code, and the value of any "baby bond account created, authorized or funded by Federal, State or local government.

+Interests in Indian trust land

+Equity in a manufactured home where the family receives assistance under the Housing Choice Voucher program.

+Family Self Sufficiency accounts.

+Federal tax refunds or refundable tax credits for a period of 12 months after the receipt by the family.

+An irrevocable trust.

+- 62. Other Person Under the Resident's Control for the purposes of resident selection and lease enforcement means that the person, although not staying as a guest in the unit is, or was at the time of the activity in question, on the premises because of an invitation from the resident or other member of the household who has express or implied authority to so consent on behalf of the resident.
 Absent evidence to the contrary, a person temporarily and infrequently on the premises solely for legitimate commercial purposes (the pizza delivery guy) is not "under the resident's control".
-24CFR § 5. - 67.
-Person with disabilities23 42 USC 1437a(b)(3) means a person24 who - - a.
-Has a disability as defined in Section 223 of the Social Security Act 42 USC 423; or, - b.
-Has a physical or mental impairment that: - Is expected to be of long continued and indefinite duration; - Substantially impedes his/her ability to live independently; and, - Is of such nature that such disability could be improved by more suitable housing conditions; or, - c.
+24CFR § 5. - 63.
+Person with disabilities 42 USC 1437a(b)(3) means a person who - - a.
+Has a disability as defined in Section 223 of the Social Security Act 42 USC 423, or, - b.
+Has a physical or mental impairment that:

+Is expected to be of long continued and indefinite duration,

+Substantially impedes his/her ability to live independently, and, c.
 Has a developmental disability as defined in Section 102 (5) (b) of the Developmental Disabilities Assistance and Bill of Rights Act 42 USC 6001 (5).